The MultiTech MultiConnect® Conduit™ is a configurable, scalable cellular communications gateway for industrial IoT applications.

 Set a time and date, and skip the rest of the configuration options.

 Once you have finished the first time setup, click the Setup button in the left hand menu, and choose Network Interfaces.

 Click on the pen icon for the eth0 interface to modify it.

 Set the Direction dropdown to WAN, and the Mode dropdown to DHCP Client.

 Next, click the Administration button in the left hand menu, and choose the Access Configuration submenu.

 Here, enable the Web Server for HTTP via LAN and WAN, and enable HTTPS access via WAN.

 Optionally, you can also enable SSH via WAN.

-Warning:If you don’t enable Web Server or SSH access via WAN, when you connect the gateway to your local network, you will not be able to access it anymore, and you will have to hard reset and start over.
+Warning:If you do not enable Web Server or SSH access via WAN, when you connect the gateway to your local network, you will not be able to access it anymore, and you will have to hard reset and start over.